S. Korea says it has ability to intercept North's missiles

 Moon said South Korea is still pushing to introduce spy satellites, various surveillance drones and additional sea-based reconnaissance assets to better monitor North Korea.

-South Korean President Yoon Suk Yeol reiterated his vow to strengthen South Korea’s defense in conjunction with its alliance with the United States and their trilateral security cooperation with Japan.
+South Korean President Yoon Suk Yeol reiterated his vow to strengthen South Korea’s defense in partnership with the United States and Japan.
 He said the recent weapons demonstrations showed that the North’s nuclear threat is “getting serious every day.”

-“North Korea has been consistently developing and advancing nuclear weapons capabilities and is now threatening not only (South Korea) but the entire world, but I think there is nothing North Korea could gain through nukes,” Yoon told reporters at his office in Seoul.
+“North Korea has been consistently developing and advancing nuclear weapons capabilities and is now threatening not only (South Korea) but the entire world, but I think there is nothing North Korea could gain through nuclear bombs,” Yoon told reporters at his office in Seoul.

 He tried to reassure the public, calling for South Koreans to “not worry too much and do your best with economic activities and livelihoods.”